IBMAppModernization/devops101/README.md

 ## Labs

 1. Lab0, Setup and Pre-requisites, see [Lab0](Lab0/README.md),
-2. Lab1, Create a Toolchain - Deploy a Kubernetes App, see [Lab1](Lab1/README.md),
+2. Lab1, Create a Toolchain to Deploy a Kubernetes App, see [Lab1](Lab1/README.md),
 3. Lab3, Create a Custom Toolchain, see [Lab3](Lab3/README.md),

 ## TODOs